Home

 Copies of these documents must also be brought to the appointment, which will be collected by the Provincial Directorate (including photocopies of passports, etc.).

 In addition to these essential requirements, applicants must prepare for the specific requirements of each short-term residency subcategory listed above.
-Furthermore, the Provincial Directorate of Migration has a certain degree of discretion when assessing the types and formats of the required documents during the application stage.
+Furthermore, the Provincial Directorate of Migration ("the Immigration Authority" or "Göç İdaresi" in Turkish) has some discretion in assessing the types and formats of required documents during the application stage.
 Relevant residence permit procedures should be considered when choosing the right path to residency.

 Do I need to be in Turkey for the application process?
 When will my appointment be?